rn10950/RetroZilla/README.txt

 	 1.2.x, Libstdc++ 2.9.0.
 Red Hat Linux 6.0,
 	 Debian 2.1, and SuSE 6.2 (or later) installations should work.
-	-Red Hat 6.x users who want to install the Mozilla RPM must have at least version 4.0.2 of rpm installed.
+	-Red Hat 6.x users who want to install the RetroZilla RPM must have at least version 4.0.2 of rpm installed.
 	-Intel Pentium class processor (233 MHz or faster